japa/japa.dev/content/runner/underlying-test-class.md

 ## Extending Test class

 The Test class is extensible by nature.
-You can make use of the Macros and Getters to add custom properties to it.
+You can use the Macros and Getters to add custom properties to it.

 :::note
-You can write the code for extending the Test class within the `bin/test.js` file, or create a new file and import it inside the `bin/test.js` file.
+You can write the code for extending the Test class within the `bin/test.js` file or create a new file and import it inside the `bin/test.js` file.
 :::

 ### About getters and macros